Overview

 Supply Chains

-Nordion’s products contain Cobalt-59 (naturally occurring and mined cobalt) sourced from our Tier 1 suppliers.
+As previously reported, Nordion’s products contain Cobalt-59 (naturally occurring and mined cobalt) sourced from our Tier 1 suppliers.
 The Cobalt-59, in turn, is sourced by such Tier 1 suppliers from their suppliers.
 Cobalt-59 is used by Nordion and Nordion’s suppliers to produce radioactive Cobalt-60 for sale by Nordion in Canada and elsewhere.
-Amongst other customers, Nordion supplies Cobalt-60 to Sterigenics, and Nordion’s related company, REVISS, which in turn sells Cobalt-60 in the UK and elsewhere.
+Amongst other customers in 2024, Nordion continued to supply Cobalt-60 to Sterigenics and REVISS, the latter of which in turn marketed Cobalt-60 in the UK and elsewhere.

 Policies and Procedures

-Sotera Health opposes all forms of modern slavery, human trafficking, forced labour and/or child labour in its operations and its supply chain.
-Its supply chains include importing, producing, manufacturing, purchasing, processing, selling and distributing goods in Canada, the United Kingdom and elsewhere.
-We expect that our suppliers will act in accordance with Sotera Health’s Code of Conduct and Supplier Code of Business Ethics and Conduct, each of which may be found at https://investors.soterahealth.com/governance/governance-overview (the “Code(s)”).
+Sotera Health opposes all forms of modern slavery, human trafficking, forced labour, and child labour in its operations and supply chains, which include importing, producing, manufacturing, purchasing, processing, selling, and distributing goods in Canada, the United Kingdom, and other jurisdictions.
+In adhering to our Codes, we expect our suppliers, to act in accordance with Sotera Health’s Code of Conduct and the Supplier Code of Business Ethics and Conduct, each of which may be found at https://investors.soterahealth.com/governance/governance-overview (collectively, the “Code(s)”).

-The Codes form part of and are integrated into company-wide policies and procedures.
+The Codes form part of and are integrated into enterprise-wide policies and procedures.
 Our commitment to upholding human rights comes with an expectation that all employees and suppliers act lawfully, ethically, and responsibly in their business practices and comply with applicable laws, including laws regarding slavery and human trafficking in the jurisdictions in which the suppliers do business.
-Consistent with our values, the Codes expect commitment to fair employment practices and employment laws in all operations, and an environment where all persons and employees are treated with respect and dignity.
+Consistent with our values, the Codes expect and require commitment to fair employment practices and compliance with employment laws in all operations, in an environment where all persons and employees are treated with respect and dignity.

 Suppliers may not employ children below the local legal minimum working age.
 The employment of young workers who have reached the legal minimum working age, but who are below the age of 18, must only occur in non-hazardous work.
 Suppliers may participate in legitimate workplace apprenticeship programs that comply with applicable laws and regulations.
 To ensure compliance, Tier 1 suppliers must keep a record of their employees’ ages.

 Suppliers must promptly report to us any known breaches of the Codes.
 Action, as appropriate, will be taken against suppliers that violate this policy, including, but not limited to, possible termination of the supplier agreement.
 Tier 1 suppliers and their employees have a duty to report human trafficking violations using any appropriate disclosure channel, including but not limited to Sotera Health’s Global Ethics Line.
 Employees and other parties are encouraged, without retribution, to report any violations of the Codes.
-Our Global Ethics line is available to anyone to report a concern about the business conduct of our suppliers or employees, 24 hours a day, 7 days a week, via a toll-free number or online.
-The Sotera Health Global Ethics Line has been designated as a grievance mechanism through which anyone can report concerns or ask questions about our supply chain.
-Reports may also be made online at https://www.soterahealth.ethicspoint.com or via telephone.
+Our Global Ethics Line is available 24/7 as a confidential channel through which employees, suppliers, or third parties may report concerns related to our supply chain or Code violations, either online or by phone: https://www.soterahealth.ethicspoint.com.

-Steps Taken to Prevent and Reduce the Risks of Forced Labour and Child Labour
+Steps Taken in 2024 to Prevent and Reduce the Risks of Forced Labour and Child Labour

 Sotera Health provides its Tier 1 suppliers with its Supplier Code of Business Ethics and Conduct, and further requests that the Tier 1 suppliers certify their adherence to it.
+In 2024, Nordion continued to identify additional suppliers to provide written affirmation of their adherence to the Supplier Code of Business Ethics and Conduct.
 Currently, Sotera Health does not audit its Tier 1 suppliers’ compliance with the Code.

 Training

-Our annual compliance training program includes mandatory awareness training required of all employees (including supply chain) with respect to our Global Code of Conduct, which includes training on human trafficking, slavery, and supply chain risks, and more generally, references the Supplier Code of Business Ethics and Conduct.
-An online training system tracks our employees’ completion of training, and each employee must annually certify and acknowledge their understanding of the Global Code of Conduct.
+Our annual compliance training program requires all employees to complete mandatory awareness training aligned with our Global Code of Conduct.
+This training includes content on human trafficking, slavery, and supply chain risks, and more broadly incorporates guidance from our Supplier Code of Business Ethics and Conduct.
+In 2024, we enhanced this program by launching a companywide, mandatory online training module, focused on identifying, preventing and addressing forced labor.
+Completion is tracked through our training platform, and each employee must annually certify their understanding of the Global Code of Conduct and our policies on modern slavery, child labour and human trafficking.

 Assessing Our Effectiveness

-In late 2023, arrangements were made with a third-party advisor to conduct in 2024, a good faith reasonable inquiry to assist with our supplier engagement and due diligence.
-The scope of inquiry is focused on Nordion’s Tier 1 suppliers with which it has a significant business relationship and/or which operate in high-risk regions or industries with respect to child and/or forced labour.
-The current assessment also includes ongoing risk surveillance of various restricted/denied party screening lists and media platforms.
+Throughout 2024, we worked with our third-party advisor to review our due diligence process.
+The scope of the review was focused on certain Nordion Tier 1 suppliers with which Nordion has a significant business relationship and/or which operate in high-risk regions or industries with respect to child and/or forced labour.
+The assessment, as in the previous reporting year, also included ongoing risk surveillance of various restricted/denied party screening lists and media platforms.